 Chemotherapy destroys cancer cells using anti-cancer drugs.
+It is given to reduce the risk of breast cancer returning or spreading.

 Whether chemotherapy is recommended will depend on various features of the cancer, such as its size, its grade (how different the cells are to normal breast cells and how quickly they are growing) and whether the lymph nodes are affected.
 It will also depend on the oestrogen receptor and HER2 status.
 See the sections on 'Hormone (endocrine) therapy' and 'Targeted (biological) therapies' for an explanation of these terms.